iossifovlab/gpf/userdocs/administration/getting_started.rst

     1:905956 CGGCTCGGAAGG->C f1
     1:1222518 C->A f1

-The `query_variants` interface allows you to specify what kind of variants you are interesetd in.
-For example if you need only 'missense' variants you can use:
+The ``query_variants`` interface allows you to specify what kind of variants you are interested in.
+For example, if you only need 'missense' variants, you can use:

 .. code-block:: python3